ANIMAL AND PLANT BIOLOGY

 - the mechanisms involved in the evolution of life on Earth;

-- genetic principles responsible for the variety of animal life;
+- genetic principles responsible for the variety of animal and plant life;

-- taxonomic basis for the classification of animal species;
+- taxonomic basis for the classification of animal and plant species;

 - basic elements of animal behaviour and ecology, aimed at allowing the student to critically evaluate animal welfare and well-being.